PEtab-dev/petab_select/doc/examples/ode_timeseries.rst

 ``M1_7`` estimates all three, and the middle rows encode models that estimate different subsets.
 When a parameter is not estimated, it is fixed to a value (e.g. ``k1 = 0.2``, ``k2 = 0.1``, ``k3 = 0``).

 In this example, we implement a single model per model subspace.
-A more concise definition of the model space is presented in :doc:`examples/other_model_types`.
+A more concise definition of the model space is presented in :doc:`other_model_types`.

 The PEtab Select problem YAML combines all files and remaining information required to define the model selection problem.